-The Lotus Esprit submersible car also appeared as a 1/4 scale model in a number of underwater long shots.
+The Lotus Esprit submersible car also appeared as a model in a number of underwater long shots.
+There is some information that suggests this model was 1/4 scale however looking at the photos below it would appear much smaller than that.
+It looks to be somewhere in the range of 1/8 to 1/12 scale.
 There was an larger scale Atlantis leg section that was filmed along the miniature car.
 In a few of the still shots you can see the simple stick control handle used to manipulate the wire hung model Lotus by hand underwater.
 This control system is identical to the system used for flying models in the TV puppet series Thunderbirds.

 |Larger scale Atlantis leg section used for the model Lotus shots.|

 Another large scale model was built of the interior of the Liparus where the captured submarines are penned.
 It was used in shots where there are massive explosions and fireballs going off and a catwalk collapses.